rudi-c/rudi-c.github.io/_posts/2017-01-14-medium-software-internships.md

 -------------------------------------------------------------

 A company like Quora won't compare with Google when it comes to impressing the average dude down the street, but you shouldn't care about that.
 You only need the company to be well-known among engineers and recruiters who may offer you a job.

+Your job: Find people you respect and pick their brains for opinions.
+Make sure to get a variety of viewpoints since individual people have biases.

 They tend to be small enough to have a consistent engineering reputation
 ------------------------------------------------------------------------